Code-Institute-Submissions/michaeldijk-ms1/README.md

 ## Deployment
 The project was developed using a local IDE, and with the integration of git, which allowed me to push each change towards my GitHub Repository.
-This project has been deployed on GitHub pages, and I've performed the following steps to make it accessible after committing to GitHub:
+This project has been deployed on GitHub pages.

+### How to deploy this on GitHub
 1. Login into GitHub.
 1. From the list of available repositories, the correct repository was chosen: michaeldijk/ms1
 1. Once the repository was opened, Settings was selected from the 3rd menu on the top, this is the icon with the gear wheel.